herumph/cfbBot/README.md

-# artcbot
+# cfbBot
-reddit bot for /r/artc
+reddit bot for /r/cfbsecret

 made by /u/herumph